meilisearch/documentation/learn/core_concepts/primary_key.md

 ### Changing your primary key with the update index endpoint

-To change the primary key of an index that already contains documents, you must [delete all documents](/reference/api/documents.md#delete-all-documents) from that index, [change the primary key](/reference/api/indexes.md#update-an-index), then [add them](/reference/api/documents.md#add-or-replace-documents) again.
+The primary key cannot be changed while documents are present in the index.
+To change the primary key of an index that already contains documents, you must therefore [delete all documents](/reference/api/documents.md#delete-all-documents) from that index, [change the primary key](/reference/api/indexes.md#update-an-index), then [add them](/reference/api/documents.md#add-or-replace-documents) again.

 The code below updates the primary key to `title`: